-RE-ADMISSION/TRANSFER:
+READMISSION/TRANSFER:

-Readmission/transfer to the program is in accordance with the ADN Policy on readmission/transfer and is determined on individual merit.
-Students are allowed two readmissions: one to NUR 1110, NUR 1210, or NUR 2310 and one to NUR 2410.
+Readmission to the ADN program is in accordance with the ADN Division Policy on Readmission.
+Students are allowed two readmissions: one to NUR 1210 or NUR 2310 and one to NUR 2410.
+Students who do not successfully complete NUR 1110 must apply as a new student.
 Students cannot repeat any nursing or science course more than once.